Center of Mass Technique and Affine Geometry: Affine Spaces and Affine Maps

 Let us choose any point $O$ in an affine space $L$ and identify a point $A\in L$ with the free vector $\tau_O(A)$, such that $O+\tau_O(A)=A$ (in other words, one identifies a point $A\in L$ with the free vector $\tau_O(A)$, represented by the ordered pair of points $(O,A)$.

 This identification provides an affine space $L$ with the structure of a vector space $L_O$ whose origin is the point $O$.
-Different choice of the origin $O\in L$ provide $L$ with different structures of vector spaces $L_O$.
+Different choices of the origin $O\in L$ provide $L$ with different structures of vector spaces $L_O$.

-For any point $O\in L$, the affine space $L$ can be considered as an affine subspace in the vector space $L_O$ (witch as a set coincides with $L_O$).
+For any point $O\in L$, the affine space $L$ can be considered as an affine subspace in the vector space $L_O$ (which as a set coincides with $L_O$).
 The affine structures induced in $L$ as a subset of $L_O$ are the same for different choices of the point $O$:

 \begin{enumerate}

 \item vector spaces of free vectors in different spaces $L_O$ can be naturally identified with each other;

 \item identified free vectors from different spaces $L=L(O)$ realize the same action on the space~$L$. \end{enumerate}